disconnect/apache-websocket/README.md

 will be passed to your other methods for that connection.
 During your `on_connect` function, you may access the Apache `request_rec` structure if you wish.
 You will have to include the appropriate Apache include files.
-If you do not wish to do that, you may access the headers (both input and output) using the provided functions.
+If you do not wish to do that, you may also access the headers (both input and output) using the provided functions.
+There are also protocol-specific handling functions for selecting the desired protocol for this WebSocket session.
 You may not access the `send` or `close` functions while connecting, as the connection will not be completed until you return from the function.

 If your plugin does not depend on Apache, you do not need to use `apxs` to build them.
 Also, it does not need to be placed in the same directory as the